velde/career-coach/README.md

 # 🧠 Career Coach

 **Career Coach** is an AI-powered career reflection tool that helps job seekers gain insight into their strengths, gaps, and potential next steps.
-It analyzes your resume and self-reflection responses to generate a personalized career coaching report — just like working with a career consultant, but automated and scalable.
+It analyzes your resume and self-reflection responses to generate a personalized career coaching report and matching job opportunities — just like working with a career consultant, but automated and scalable.

 ---